 Look at a picture one way and it's a bulging basket of fruit.
 Rotate the picture 180 degrees, and it's a face.
 Making the picture make sense from both perspectives is only one accomplishment of Renaissance artist Giuseppe Arcimboldo.
-Composed of fruits, vegetables, animals, books, papers, platters, even roasted meats, his portraits also incorporate layers of symbolism astrological, imperial and spiritual that may be lost to a modern viewer.
+Composed of fruits, vegetables, animals, books, papers, platters, roasted meats, even the ingredients for his favorite minestrone soup, his portraits also incorporate layers of symbolism astrological, imperial and spiritual that may be lost to a modern viewer.

 Rediscovered in the 1930s and credited with inspiring surrealism, his work has been exhibited at the Museum of Modern Art in New York.
 Enjoyed by high- and lowbrow art (and food) lovers, his pictures have even inspired an Arcimboldo restaurant in the Asterix Theme Park in France.
 But Arcimboldo didn't simply paint generic flowers and animals that conveniently suited his purposes.
 His paintings show remarkable attention to detail in depictions of very real flora and fauna.
 His painting entitled "Spring," for instance, contains 80 identifiable flowering plants.

 Arcimboldo was born in Milan around 1526.
 He died in the same city in 1593, but he did not pass his entire life in northern Italy.
 Most of the pictures he painted that still garner attention today were painted in Central Europe, in the Hapsburg court.
 After designing stained-glass windows, tapestries and frescoes in Lombardy, perhaps taking some inspiration from the works of Leonardo da Vinci, Arcimboldo went to work for the Holy Roman Empire, probably in 1562.